hotwax/oms-documentation/user-manuals/users/createUser.md

    - Reset Password Email
    - Facility Contact Number

-6. Upon clicking 'Create User' button, user will be created and you will reach User Setup page where you can pick between Quick Setup and Manual Setup.
+6. Upon clicking 'Create User' button, user will be created and you will reach the `User Setup` page where you can pick between Quick Setup and Manual Setup.

 ## Step 2: User Setup